-- This grant round provides up to \$28 million, drawn from the \$13.8 million and \$15 million appropriation for fiscal years 2013 and 2014 appropriation, respectively.
-Whether they use the entire combined sum depends in part on the quality of proposals received. - Maximum award per project: - Planning grant: \$75,000 - 🌣 Working capital grant: \$200,000 - Maximum grant length: 3 years.
-Work on project must begin within 90 days of award. - Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment - Cash and/or in-kind matching funds are required (see "match" section) - New deadline for proposals: April 8, 2014.
-Proposals submitted by the original deadline of February 24, 2014 may revise and resubmit their proposals. - USDA's Rural Business Cooperative Service administers the program and grant applications are first screened through each state's USDA Rural Development Office.
+- This grant round will combine 2013 and 2014 funds. \$10.5 million in funding available nationwide for fiscal year 2013, with additional funds to be added from 2014 funding once that amount is finalized by Congress.
+We expect that amount to be \$13 million or more. - Maximum award per project: - Planning grant: \$75,000 - Working capital grant: \$200.000 - Maximum grant length: 3 years.
+Work on project must begin within 90 days of award. - Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment - Cash and/or in-kind matching funds are required (see "match" section) - Proposals are due February 24, 2014.
+Awards should be made in spring or early summer. - The program is administered by USDA's Rural Business Cooperative Service and grant applications are first screened through each state's USDA Rural Development Office.